AdobeDocs/experience-platform.en/help/landing/video/application-intelligent-services.md

 # Application and Intelligent Services built on Experience Platform

-This video provides an overview of the Application Services and Intelligent Services built on top of Experience Platform:
+This video provides an overview of the Application and Intelligent Services built on top of Experience Platform:

 * Attribution AI
 * Customer AI